bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 00:47:35

 So let's just make sure we address this one.
-I want to say kind of, okay, well, now OpVault's all modular and composable, and it doesn't have a strict reliance on CTV.
+I want to say kind of, okay, well, now `OP_VAULT`'s all modular and composable, and it doesn't have a strict reliance on CTV.
 Like, why am I recommending we do this along with CTV?
 Like, why can't we wait for something else?
 And the answer there is, so number one, like to do vaults, you need some way of saying, okay, I'm publicly committing to these coins going to a fixed set of outputs.